apple patient

 Anapa, Russia - February 22, 2020: Backgrounds MacOS Catalina on screen MacBook Pro 16 and iPhone 11 in the table man hand.
 MacBook Pro 16 and iPhone 11 was created and developed by the Apple inc.

-The pre-installed "Image Capture" application has been prone to errors in the past.
-With the help of this app, users can quickly and easily import images and videos from other devices.
-But now the storage space can suffer as a result.
-In the worst case, the bug can fill up the hard drive.
-This is what the developers of NeoFinder report.
-According to the article, however, only users who import images from an iPhone or iPad are affected.
+The pre-installed "Image Capture" application has been prone to bugs in the past.
+This app allows users to quickly and easily import images and videos from other devices.
+However, storage space is now reportedly affected.
+This means that, in the worst case, the bug can cause the hard drive to fill up.
+This is reported by the developers of NeoFinder.
+According to the post, however, only users importing images from an iPhone or iPad are affected.
 NeoFinder explains the whole thing as follows:

 Each image receives an empty file